From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Preliminary

 where $\mathbf{y}_{<i}$ represents the prefix of sequence $\mathbf{y}$ up to position $i-1$, and $p_{\theta}(\mathbf{y}_i|\mathbf{y}_{<i},[\mathbf{P};\mathbf{X}])$ denotes the probability of generating token $\mathbf{y}_i$ given the preceding tokens $\mathbf{y}_{<i}$ and the input $[\mathbf{P};\mathbf{X}]$.

-\paragraph{\textbf{Prompt Tuning for LLMs}} Prompt tuning~\cite{ptuning} is an efficient technique for adapting LLMs to specific tasks without modifying the model's parameters.
-This technique keeps the pre-trained LLM frozen, and optimizes a small set of continuous prompt embeddings $\{\mathbf{e}_i\}_{i=1}^{n}$, where $n$ is the number of prompt tokens.
+Prompt tuning~\cite{ptuning} is an efficient technique for adapting LLMs to specific tasks without modifying the model's parameters.
+This technique keeps the pretrained LLM frozen, and optimizes a small set of continuous prompt embeddings $\{\mathbf{e}_i\}_{i=1}^{n}$, where $n$ is the number of prompt tokens.
 These prompts are generally initialized either randomly or using the embeddings of specific tokens, and are subsequently optimized throughout the training process.
 Formally, the prompt embeddings can be represented as:

 where the dimension of the embedding space is $d$, and $\mathbf{E} \in \mathbb{R}^{n \times d}$.
 The prompt embeddings can be generated by a small trainable mapping network $\Phi$:

 where $\mathbf{X}$ represents the input embeddings to be transformed.
 This allows for more flexible and expressive prompt representations.
 The generation process with prompt tuning can be represented as follows: